-I Peter, I think, is one of the best books (especially for new Christians to study), because it really comprehensibly covers how to live as a Christian and it’s so full of encouragement to live that life.
+I Peter, I think, is one of the best books for new Christians to study, because it really comprehensibly covers how to live as a Christian and it’s so full of encouragement to live that life.

 We’re just going to look at the first two verses.
-Here, Peter describes the Christians scattered throughout five provinces of the Roman Empire and he’s writing to them with terms that clarify the nature and privilege of being a Christian.
+Here Peter describes the Christians to whom he’s writing who are scattered throughout five provinces of the Roman Empire with terms that clarify the nature and privilege of being a Christian.

 He describes Christians first of all as…

 That’s not like little green Martians, but aliens, as in foreigners.
 Other versions translate it strangers, exiles, pilgrims, sojourners.
 It means people living in a place that is not their homeland; people whose citizenship is different than that of the general society in which they’re living.